-Heel pain is the most common foot problem I treat in the office.
+Heel pain is the most common foot problem we treat in the office.
 You know, pain in the heel with the first steps out of bed in the morning.
 Pain that sometimes lessens after you are on your feet, but then returns with a vengeance when you stand up again.
-I’m sure you or someone you know has suffered with this.
 Heel pain usually occurs with no notable trauma or injury to the foot.
 It just starts.
 And, if you are like most people, you think it will go away on its own.
 However, it is usually not that easy.
 So be proactive and start to address this problem early on.

 If you are not improving within two weeks, call for an appointment.
 Your foot can then be evaluated in a variety of ways.
 An x-ray can show bone spurs, etc. or a diagnostic ultrasound can show inflammation of the plantar fascia ligament, which attaches to the heel.